asianbeautymod/AsianBeauty/wikiContent/rules.md

 Help make our community better by following these suggestions.

 1. If you see a user breaking the rules, please report it to the moderators by clicking the report button below their post or [send us a message](https://www.reddit.com/message/compose?to=%2Fr%2FAsianBeauty) through the link on the sidebar.
-2. Refrain from responding to provocation, exchanging insults or otherwise escalating tension.
+2. Refrain from responding to provocation, exchanging insults, or otherwise escalating tension.
 3. Downvote posts and comments that are not constructive or do not contribute to the conversation.
 Don't downvote a comment an otherwise acceptable post or comment just because you disagree or wish to punish someone.

 ***